 PISA found that pupils were never too old to benefit from these activities.
 None of them needed specialist knowledge and only one, the provision of books, required some financial investment although regular visits to libraries could reduce such spending.

-The Eurydice report on the teaching of reading in Europe endorsed the importance of parental involvement.
+report on the teaching of reading in Europe endorsed the importance of parental involvement.
 It concluded:

 1 Parents who enjoy reading are more likely to pass on enthusiasm for reading to their children.
 An environment which encourages reading extends beyond the home – to friends, relatives, libraries and so on.